 - Factory triggers tend to be sub-par

-What is a dual-stage AR-15 trigger?
+What is a two-stage trigger?

-A dual-stage trigger, as the name suggests, has two components.
+A dual-stage AR-15 trigger, as the name suggests, has two components.
 The first stage allows the shooter to overcome the initial pull weight of the trigger, while the second stage requires a light pull that fires the round.

 Splitting the trigger process into two stages like this allows for the shooter to line up their shot, then pull the trigger to get rid of the ‘take-up’ or pull weight, and then get another look through their sights before placing the shot.
 The featherweight second-stage of the dual-stage trigger allows the shooter to pull the trigger without letting the take-up distort their aim.
-This makes dual-stage triggers ideal for shooting at long-range.
+This makes dual-stage triggers ideal for shooting at long range.

 It’s worth noting that a dual-stage trigger doesn’t require two pulls to fire a shot.
 Rather, you’ll feel some resistance in the first stage of the trigger pull, the point where the trigger passes the first stage to the second, which gives you time to adjust your final sight picture before placing your shot.